giusepperaso/structura.js/docs/helpers.md

 Note that by default the path of the newly generated patches will be an array, and this is the same behaviour as Immer.
 If you want instead a slash-separated string path like in the JSON Patch RFC, the second argument should be set to false.

+Alternatively to this helper, you can just <a href="./settings.html#enable-standard-patches">turn a setting on</a> to tell Structura to always use standard patches.

 ```typescript
 const state = { sub: { n: 1 } };